kadmila/Abyst-Browser/README.md

 ## Quick ReBuild

-In powershell, run ./quick_rebuild.ps1 to rebuild the whole project except for the unity project, which has to be manually built.
+In powershell, run ./quick_rebuild.ps1 to rebuild the whole project except for the unity project, which has to be manually built within unity editor.
 To partially build abyss_core or abyss_engine, you may run ./build_dll.ps1 (in ./abyss_core), or ./build_debug.ps1 (in ./abyss_engine).

 If you find any problem building, please let us know.